Back to table of contentsCredit: public domain

 It depends.
 This mentality towards product design works fine with building and deploying something is cheap and getting feedback has no consequences.
 Simple consumer applications often benefit from this simplicity, especially early stage ones, because there's little to lose.
 But what if a beta isn't cheap to build?
 What if your product only has one shot at adoption?
 What if you're building something for a client and they want to define success?
 Worse yet, what if your product could kill people if it's not built properly?
 In these settings, software teams take an approach of translating a design into a specific explicit set of goals that must be satisfied in order for the implementation to be complete.
 We call these goals requirements and we call this process of requirements engineering (Sommerville & Sawyer 1997).

-The relationship between requirements and design is somewhat murky.
-In design disciplines, designers tend to express requirements in the form of prototypes and mockups.
+Do you really have to plan by writing down requirements?
+For example, why not do what designers do, expressing requirements in the form of prototypes and mockups.
 These implicitly state requirements, because they suggest what the software is supposed to do without saying it directly.
-For some types of requirements, they actually imply nothing.
+But for some types of requirements, they actually imply nothing.
 For example, how responsive should a web page be to be?
 A prototype doesn't really say; an explicit requirement of an average page load time of less than 1 second is quite explicit.
 Requirements can therefore be thought of more like an architect's blueprint: they provide explicit definitions and scaffolding of project success.

 Expressing requirements in natural language can mitigate these effects, at the expense of precision.
 They just have to be complete, precise, non-conflicting, and verifiable.
 For example, consider a design for a simple to do list application.
 It's requirements might be something like the following: